Lufteluke/pi-tin/hardware_build.md

 ### for Altoids tin version

-- drill with 1/8in (3mm) and 3/16in (5mm) drill bits
+- drill with 1/16in (1.5mm), 1/8in (3mm), and 3/16in (5mm) drill bits
-- needle files
+- needle files, or Dremel with small diamond or aluminum oxide burr bits
 - small flush wire cutters
 - wood block that fits inside open Altoids tin, to support it during drilling
 - isopropyl alcohol, 91%